segasai/sqlutilpy/README.md

 ```
 pip install sqlutilpy
 ```
-## Authentification
+## Authentication

-Throughout this readme, I'll assume that the .pgpass file ( https://www.postgresql.org/docs/11/libpq-pgpass.html ) has been created with the login/password details for Postgresql.
-If that is not the case, all of the commands given above will also need user='....' and password='...' options
+Throughout this readme, I will assume that the .pgpass file ( https://www.postgresql.org/docs/11/libpq-pgpass.html ) has been created with your login/password details for Postgresql.
+If that is not the case, all of the commands given below will also need user='....' and password='...' options

 ## Connection information